notofonts/math/documentation/building-math-fonts/index.md

 When both superscript and subscript are applied to the same base, this constant defines how much the superscript can be pushed up before the subscript gets to be pushed down, to maintain `subSuperscriptGapMin` distance between them.
 This is the max point that the bottom of the superscript bounding box can reach.
 The suggested value for this constant is 4⁄5 of the x-height.
 Test equation: $a^a \\ a^a_a \\ a^g_L \\ a^g \\ a_L$.

 #### `spaceAfterScript`
 This specifies extra horizontal space that is added after super/subscripts (whichever goes most to the outside) to improve the spacing of math equations.
+Superscripts and subscripts typically have smaller side bearings because they are scaled down, so this extra space makes up for it.
 The suggested value is 1⁄24 of em.
 Test equation: $\\{a^2\\}$.

 ### Glyph data